 Earlier this, it was considered that insulin wouldn’t continue to live the stomach’s digestive juices.
 And therefore, it was dependent on insulin injections because it couldn’t transfer orally.

 But now, for the first time, this new research proves that insulin tablets could work by giving the right dose.
 These new insulin pills have the potential that it can replace injections for patients who have type 2 diabetes.

 Nadav Kidron, chief executive of Oramed said, “It’s been a long trip, but it’s finally at that point, it’s beyond a doubt, the oral insulin works.”

 Working of Insulin pill

 It uses a secure coating and a high enough dose of insulin.
-It can get ruined in digestive area and will still transfer advantageous amount of hormone towards the bloodstream.
+It can get ruined in the digestive area and will still transfer an advantageous amount of hormone towards the bloodstream.
 Due to beta cells in type 2 diabetic patient’s pancreas are slowly blocking, creating enough insulin following meal struggle to manage their own blood glucose levels.